-"Each incinerator installed on or after March 26, 1998 must meet the requirements of IMO Resolution MEPC.76(40).
+"Each incinerator installed on or after March 26, 1998 must meet the requirements of IMO Resolution MEPC.76(40) as amended by resolution MEPC.93(45).
 A Coast Guard Certificate of Approval is required for each incinerator.
-Incinerators in compliance with the following are considered to meet IMO Resolution MEPC.76(40):
+Incinerators in compliance with the following are considered to meet IMO Resolution MEPC.76(40) as amended by resolution MEPC.93(45):